Looking for ways to boost energy and make it throughout the day?

 Many of us live hectic lives often away from the sun indoors whether it’s at home or at work.
 Not getting enough exposure to natural daylight may have an effect on your mood.

 You can also practice mindfulness outdoors.
-Take a walk, observe, smell your surroundings and be fully present in the moment.
+Talk for a walk, observe, smell your surroundings and be fully present in the moment.
 Do this for ten minutes!
 If you cannot leave indoors, then sit by a window and breathe in the outside air.
 If space has plants, sit by the plants and breathe their clean oxygen emissions.

 11. Time to Take a Stand